jmratcliff/Credit_Risk_Analysis/README.md

 Models were run and evaluated by looking at the balanced accuracy score, confusion matrix, and imbalanced classification report for each model.

 ## Results
-*Terms and concepts first defined, followed by the results for each model
+*Terms and concepts first defined, followed by the results for each model*

-### Measures
+### Measures:
 **Balanced Accuracy Score** - The difference between the predicted values and the actual values.
 This measure is problematic when evaluating imbalanced classes because it is important to accurately predict the smaller class.

 **Confusion Matrix** - Breaks the number of records into the predicted values and actual values to identify: true positives, true negatives, false positives, and false negatives as seen below.